-2.3.3.
+- 2.3.3.
 A knowledge-driven scenario generation approach utilizes domain specific (or expert) knowledge to identify hazardous events systematically and create scenarios.
 A data driven approach utilizes the available data (e.g. accident databases, insurance records) to identify and classify occurring scenarios.
-Figure 1 illustrates various data-based and knowledge-based scenario generation methods.
+Figure 1 illustrates various data-based and knowledge-based scenario generation methods. - 2.3.4.

-- 2.3.4.
 Accident datasets and field data can be analysed to identify accident hotspots and scenario parameters which contribute to causation of accidents carrying high levels of severity. - 2.3.5.
 Knowledge based methods, or other formal techniques can be used to analyse the characteristics of the ADS architecture and identify system failures and hazardous situations [see SAE J3187].
 The analysis is then converted into a set of abstract/logical scenarios together with their corresponding pass/fail criteria. - 2.3.6.
 Other knowledge-based methods include the formal analysis approach with the highway code rules for scenario generation.
 Each of the highway code rules describes a hypothetical driving scenario with the corresponding behaviour and ODD elements.
 The ODD is a specification set out by the manufacturer of an ADS and it defines the operating conditions within which the ADS can operate safely.
 Formal models are generated via a model template to create the mathematical representations of those scenarios, collecting the combinations of ODD and behaviour parameters.
 The analysis reports the manoeuvre parameters that are close of violating the pass criteria and produce scenarios that represent these set of violations.
 Other knowledge-based methods use formal representation of the ODD and behaviour competencies of the ADS for scenario generation. - 2.3.7.
 Furthermore, the existing scenarios already defined in the standards, regulations or guidelines (Option 6 KB) can also be utilized for the testing of ADSs, for example the scenarios set out in ISO22737 and NCAP.
 ISO22737 has been developed for low-speed automated driving systems (LSAD) and the NCAP provides a set of testing scenarios for the safety assurance of vehicles.
 Option 7 (DB) includes the scenarios that occur during real world trials and deployments.
 Such scenarios might have not been considered pre-deployment but are key learnings. - 2.4.
 Behavioural competencies and scenarios mapping - 2.4.1.
 Once relevant scenarios and behavioural competencies have been identified, it is necessary to link them.
 The classification in the three broad categories of driving situations an ADS might encounter such as nominal, critical and failure, serves the purpose. - 2.4.1.1.
 Nominal Situation Competencies - 2.4.1.1.1.
 In these situations, ADS competencies can often be derived by applying traffic laws of the country where the ADS is intended to operate, as well as by applying general safe driving principles for situations not addressed adequately by current traffic laws for human drivers.
-Examples of such competencies may include adherence to legal requirements to maintain a safe distance from vehicles ahead, provide pedestrians the right of way, obey traffic signs and signals, etc. Of course, some nominal competencies (e.g., safe merging, safely proceeding around road hazards) may not be explicitly articulated or mandated by traffic laws.
-In some instances, traffic laws may provide wide discretion for the driver to determine the safest response to a particular situation (for example, how to respond to adverse weather conditions).
-As such not all traffic laws are stated with sufficient specificity to provide a clear basis for defining a competency. - 2.4.1.1.2.
-Therefore, an approach to codify rules of the road to provide additional specificity was developed (see Appendix 1).
-Additionally, application of models involving safe driving behaviour may be needed in
+Examples of such competencies may

 This document consolidates the ADS IWG work up to and including the 8th meeting in Tokyo in April 2025.
-This consolidated document will act as the base document going forward until separated into a draft GTR and a draft UNR (currently foreseen for the July ADS IWG meeting).
+The provisions in this document will be transposed into a draft GTR and a draft UNR (currently foreseen for the July ADS IWG meeting).
 Where text appears in two columns, the left and right columns present GTR and UNR variants, respectively, of the same provision.
+This document is submitted to GRVA for information only.